krobelus/rate-experiments/thesis.md

    pivot in the lemma.
 The pivot has to be specified for each witness.
    - `DRAT-pivot-is-first-literal`: Similar, but there is only one witness.
    The pivot needs to be the first literal in the lemma.

    Not all current solvers put the pivot as first literal of a RAT lemma, therefore in practise `DRAT-arbitrary-pivot` is usually desired.
-New proof formats such as PR however require explicitly specifying the witness.
+New proof formats such as PR however require specifying the witness explicitly.

 - `natural_model` gives the shared UP-model before checking this proof step.

 Each witness is a counter-example to some inference and comprises the